NSBum/esp32-mcp23017-demo/README.md

-## Reading Si7021 temperature and humidity sensor with ESP32
+## Interfacing an MCP23017 I2C GPIO expander with ESP32

-The Si7021 temperature and humidity sensor is a I2C sensor that accurately measures environmental conditions.
-This application for the [ESP32]() is a test of a component that creates and interface to this device.
+The MCP23017 is an I2C bus GPIO expander.
+This is an demonstration application for the ESP32 in the ESP-IDF environment.

 ![](https://github.com/NSBum/esp32-mcp23017-demo/blob/master/i2clogic.png)